Why an Appraisal?

 Appraisers frequently rely on the direct comparison approach to value for most property types.
 The appraiser researches recent sales or listings in the vicinity and finds properties which are ''comparable'' to the subject being appraised.
 The sales or list prices of these properties are used as a basis to begin the direct comparison approach.

-Using knowledge of the value of certain items such as square footage, interior finishing, location, or view lots (just to name a few), the appraiser adjusts the comparable properties to form a value estimate of the subject property.
+Using knowledge of the value of certain items such as square footage, interior finishing, location, or view, the appraiser adjusts the comparable properties to form a value estimate of the subject property.

 Income Approach

-In the case of income producing properties, the appraiser may use an income approach to valuing the property.
-In this case, the amount of income the property produces is used to arrive at the current value of those revenues over the foreseeable future.
+In the case of income producing properties, the appraiser may use an income approach.
+In this case, the amount of income the property produces is used in combination with a capitalization rate to arrive at a value estimate.
+The lower the perceived risk of the expected income, the lower the capitalization rate and the higher the value estimate.